keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 The code above demonstrates complexity in the dimensions of:

-* **Synchronous IO** as database queries and network calls are implicitly synchronous
+* **Synchronous IO** as database queries and network calls are implicitly synchronous.
-* **Presence** as a `User` may not be found or their `Paycheck` not calculated
+* **Presence** as a `User` may not be found or their `Paycheck` not calculated.
-* **Correctness** where the `"SUCCESS"` response from the `achClient` is the only check, any other responses are simply not handled
+* **Correctness** where the `"SUCCESS"` response from the `achClient` is the only check, any other responses are simply not handled.
-* **Implicit input** where the company's bank routing and account numbers are read from an external location
+* **Implicit input** where the company's bank routing and account numbers are read from an external location.
-* **Implicit output** where logging occurs but swallows errors, resulting in opaque `false` return cases, exceptions also occur in a number of cases directly within the code but may also bubble up from database and network operations
+* **Implicit output** where logging occurs but swallows errors, resulting in opaque `false` return cases, exceptions also occur in a number of cases directly within the code but may also bubble up from database and network operations.

 Fortunately there are ways to model sets of these effects and contain the scope of their impact so that code is less complex.
 Rewriting the above code using an effect model may look like this: